-Recently Southern California has experienced much needed rainfall, but unfortunately, rain falling on developed watersheds turns into runoff and brings highly polluted stormwater and debris to the beach.
+Recently, Southern California has experienced much-needed rainfall.
+Unfortunately, rain falling on developed watersheds turns into runoff and brings highly polluted stormwater and debris to the beach.

 Seal Beach on February 4, 2019.
 Photo by Jeff Gritchen, Orange County Register

 As disheartening as it is to see your favorite beach covered in trash, it’s what you don’t see that can be even more dangerous.
 Stormwater brings bacteria and other pathogens to the beach where it can cause people to get sick.
 Skin infections and rashes; eye, ear and nose infections; and gastro-intestinal symptoms are some of the more common yet minor - but still certainly not fun- afflictions that can be picked up by surfing or swimming in the ocean after it rains.
 And there’s worse with MRSA, vibrio and other life threatening diseases that are possible to contract if exposed to human sewage in recreational waters.
 Learn more about these dangers here.
 This is why health authorities like the Los Angeles Department of Public Health recommend that people avoid swimming at the beach for 72 hours after it rains.